LucasCavalei/my-parking-control/README.md

 ### 🛰️ Built With

-Spring Framework
-Spring Web
-Spring JPA
-Validation
-MySQL (used as the database)

 - Spring Framework
 - Spring Web
 - Spring JPA
 - Validation
-- MongoDb
 - MySQL (used as the database)